SystemsApproach/7E/introduction/architecture.rst

 corresponds to the transport protocols that provide useful services to application programs.
-As a rough analogy, you can think of these protocols as similar to library programs; applications could run directly on top of IP, but they provide useful functionality that makes the app developer's job easier.
+As a rough analogy, you can think of these protocols as similar to library programs; applications could run directly on top of IP, but these protocols provide useful functionality that makes the app developer's job easier.

 Most people who work actively in the networking field are familiar with both the Internet architecture and the 7-layer OSI architecture,